extropiescom/bladeX/README.md

       iRtn = MiddlewareInterface.eos_tx_serialize(m_strEOSTxString, serializeData, serializeDataLen);
    }
    ```
-   _NOTE2: serializeData is the binary form of transaction, you should prefix it with 32 bytes of chain_id, and padding with 32 bytes of zeros, then pass it to `MiddlewareInterface.EOSSign()` to sign._
    - Invoke `MiddlewareInterface.EOSSign(contextHandle, 0, signCallback, transaction, signature, sigLen)`,
    _this transaction is serialized result of a json transaction string, prefixed with chain_id (32 bytes) and tailed with zeros (32 bytes)_
    ```java